MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 You must have the following prerequisites before you can save your flows.

-- To save your Power Automate logic definitions, you will need to issue OData requests.
+- To save your Power Automate logic definitions, you need to issue OData requests.
 To do so, you need an account with PostMan or a similar service.

-- You will need to generate an access token to your Dataverse environment to issue GET and POST requests.
+- You need to generate an access token to your Dataverse environment to issue GET and POST requests.

   - Set up an Azure account with an active subscription.
 If you don't have an active account, you need to set up an account on the [Azure website](https://azure.microsoft.com/pricing/purchase-options/azure-account?cid=msft_learn).

   - PowerShell must be installed.
 For more information, see [Installing PowerShell](/powershell/scripting/install/installing-powershell).

-  - Enter the following command in PowerShell to get an access token: az login --allow-no-subscriptions account get-access-token --resource=<https://YourDataverseTenantURL.api.crm.dynamics.com/> --query=accessToken --output=tsv \| Set-Clipboard.
+  - Enter the following command in PowerShell to get an access token: `az sign in --allow-no-subscriptions account get-access-token --resource=<https://YourDataverseTenantURL.api.crm.dynamics.com/> --query=accessToken --output=tsv \| Set-Clipboard.`

 To save your Power Automate definition, do the following.